1914059/Practical-report.md/Practical-Report.md

     Enter The Number of Students: 3

-    Enter The Name of The Student : Sharan
+    Enter The Name of The Student : Aquib
-    Enter The Roll No. of Students: 1914103
+    Enter The Roll No. of Students: 1914071

-    Name = Sharan
+    Name = Aquib
-    Roll No. = 1914103
+    Roll No. = 1914071

     Enter The Name of The Student : Sidhant
     Enter The Roll No. of Students: 1914109